Is Family Constellation Therapy Effective?

 Is There Scientific Evidence?

-Research on Family Constellation Therapy is still limited compared to established evidence-based psychological treatments.
+Research on Family Constellation Therapy remains limited compared with established evidence-based psychological treatments.

 Some small studies and participant reports suggest potential benefits for: